Skip to main content

 Income tax in a discretionary trust

 Trustees of discretionary and accumulation trusts are responsible for paying income tax on trust income.
-The rates for 2026-27 (verify on GOV.UK as rates change each tax year) are:
+Per current GOV.UK guidance on trusts and Income Tax (verify for the applicable tax year, as rates and allowances can change):

-Most trusts have a small tax-free amount — currently £500 per tax year.
-If the settlor has set up more than one discretionary or accumulation trust, this £500 is divided equally between them.
-Where a settlor has five or more such trusts, the tax-free limit for each trust falls to £100.
+Most discretionary and accumulation trusts have a small tax-free amount — normally £500 per tax year.
+Trustees do not qualify for the dividend allowance.
+If the settlor has set up more than one discretionary or accumulation trust, the £500 tax-free amount is divided equally between them; where a settlor has five or more such trusts, the tax-free amount for each trust falls to £100.

 The high rate of income tax inside a discretionary trust is deliberate: it is designed to ensure that settlors cannot use trusts to shelter income at a lower rate than they would personally pay.
 However, when income is distributed to a beneficiary, the beneficiary can reclaim some or all of the tax, depending on their own personal tax position.